odoo/odoo/doc/setup/deploy.rst

   of securing your deployment.
-  Once it is correctly working and only matching a single database per hostname, it is strongly recommended to block access to the database manager screens, and to use the ``--no-database-list`` startup paramater to prevent listing your databases, and to block access to the database management screens.
+  Once it is correctly working and only matching a single database per hostname, it is strongly recommended to block access to the database manager screens, and to use the ``--no-database-list`` startup parameter to prevent listing your databases, and to block access to the database management screens.
   See also security_.